The Law Society of New South Wales President's Medal

 - improvements in the administration of justice in NSW.

-Persons may self nominate or be nominated by another person.
+Persons may self nominate or be nominated by someone else via the President's Medal nomination portal.
 Currently serving Law Society Councillors are excluded from nomination.
 Each nomination must be accompanied by documentation which:

 - outlines relevant current and previous professional positions held by the nominee